retsullivan/retsullivan.github.io/_posts/2019-09-25-Click-the-Subscibe-Button-to-Observe.md

   </tr>
   <tr>
     <td class="tg-lboi">Subscription List</td>
-    <td class="tg-lboi">When a new event happens, the publisher uses a notification method to notigy all subscribers on the list</td>
+    <td class="tg-lboi">When a new event happens, the publisher uses a notification method to notify all subscribers on the list</td>
     <td class="tg-lboi"></td>
   </tr>
   <tr>
     <td class="tg-phtq">Subscriber</td>
-    <td class="tg-phtq">The subscriber has implements the notification interface, so it can get all the event details every time there is an update</td>
+    <td class="tg-phtq">The subscriber implements the notification interface, so it can get all the event details every time there is an update</td>
     <td class="tg-phtq"></td>
   </tr>
   <tr>
     <td class="tg-0pky">Concrete Subscribers</td>
-    <td class="tg-0pky">These special subscribers and do someting in response to getting a notification</td>
+    <td class="tg-0pky">These special subscribers do someting in response to getting a notification</td>
     <td class="tg-0pky"></td>
   </tr>
   <tr>